constverum/ProxyBroker/README.rst

     await broker.grab(countries=['US'], limit=100)
     # ...

-Use the ``grab`` method if you want only to gather the proxies without a check.
+Use the ``grab`` method if you want only to gather proxies without a check.
 Note: The number of found proxies can reach over 40k.